 - A Christ-centered school, inspired by Montessori and classical influences, is a wonderful blessing to families.
 A strong partnership between families and teachers is essential to help children reach their full potential as intelligent, virtuous children of God.

 - Modern society greatly underestimates children’s potential for sophisticated intellectual pursuits, heroic virtue, and the development of the will to pursue both.
 Children have a natural love of learning.
 It is the responsibility of educators—at home and school—to tap into this natural impulse and inspire enthusiasm, independence, and deep learning.
 As Maria Montessori observed, “The secret of good teaching is to regard the child’s intelligence as a fertile field in which seeds may be sown, to grow under the heat of flaming imagination.”

 Saint Pope John Paul II spoke of the importance of building a strong community:

 We are all one family in the world.
 Building a community that empowers everyone to attain their full potential through each of us respecting each other’s dignity, rights, and responsibilities, makes the world a better place to live.

-If you are a parent interested in learning more about our Good Shepherd School community, I would love to meet you!
-Please email me directly at firstname.lastname@example.org or call the school office at 540-751-8177, to schedule a time to get together.
+If you are a parent interested in learning more about our Good Shepherd School community, we would love to meet you!
+Please email us at email@example.com or call the school office at 540-751-8177, to schedule a time to get together.